projectcontour/contour/docs/httpproxy.md

       port: 8080
       strategy: Cookie
 ```

 ##### Limitations

 Session affinity is based on the premise that the backend servers are robust, do not change ordering, or grow and shrink according to load.
 None of these properties are guaranteed by a Kubernetes cluster and will be visible to applications that rely heavily on session affinity.

-Any pertibation in the set of pods backing a service risks redistributing backends around the hash ring.
+Any perturbation in the set of pods backing a service risks redistributing backends around the hash ring.
-This is an unavoidable consiquence of Envoy's session affinity implementation and the pods-as-cattle approach of Kubernetes.

-#### Per-Upstream Active Health Checking

 Active health checking can be configured on a per-upstream Service basis.
 Contour supports HTTP health checking and can be configured with various settings to tune the behavior.